JanKoehnlein/logrus/README.md

 I believe Logrus' biggest contribution is to have played a part in today's widespread use of structured logging in Golang.
-There doesn't seem to be a reason to do a major, breaking iteration into Logrus V2, since the fantastic Go community has built those independently.
+There doesn't seem to be a reason to do a major, breaking iteration into Logrus V2, since the fantastic Go community has built those in  dependently.
 Many fantastic alternatives have sprung up.
 Logrus would look like those, had it been re-designed with what we know about structured logging in Go today.
 Check out, for example, [Zerolog][zerolog], [Zap][zap], and [Apex][apex].